foens/hacking-solutions/2021/bsides/logemall/readme.md

 After the event ended, someone hinted that there was a `use-after-free` vulnerability.

 Each map contains a list of possible encounters, each being an Asciimon.
 When seeing a new Asciimon, you note it down.
 Thus, to `log` all Asciimons, we just have to meet them.
-When having faught and won over an Asciimon, you are asked if you whish to replace your current on with the one you just won over.
+When having faught and won over an Asciimon, you are asked if you whish to replace your current one with the one you just won over.

 That seems all valid.
 However, if you exchange your Asciimon, then the one you just faught over **is still a valid encounter**!
 You can thus fight it **again** and this time the `free(own)` call will free the one you are now using.
 Thus, the `playerInfo->asciimon` now points to a free'd memory region.